Data collection will occur at each disease reevaluation, during which time the conversation

 Patient-parent dyads will be followed for a total of 24 months from the time of enrollment on

-study, in the context of patients who do not experience disease relapse, progression, or
+the context of patients who do not experience disease relapse, progression, or refractory

-refractory disease will be followed for a total of 24 months from the time of first disease
+disease will be followed for a total of 24 months from the time of first disease relapse or

 All data analyzed from audio-recordings will be permanently erased from recorders following